mindspore-ai/docs/install/mindspore_cpu_install_docker_en.md

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/master/install/mindspore_cpu_install_docker_en.md)

-[Docker](https://docs.docker.com/get-docker/) is an open source application container engine, and developers can package their applications and dependencies into a lightweight, portable container.
+[Docker](https://docs.docker.com/get-docker/) is an open source application container engine, and supports packaging developers' applications and dependency packages into a lightweight, portable container.
 By using Docker, MindSpore can be rapidly deployed and separated from the system environment.

 This document describes how to install MindSpore by Docker on Linux in a CPU environment.